 During follow-up visits at month 6 and month 12, study procedures were similar to those at baseline and include administering the structured questionnaire, clinical examination, urine pregnancy test, STI syndromic management, HIV and Syphilis rapid testing, haemoglobin assessment using haemoglobinometer (month 12 only), Eyenaemia mobile application (month 12 only), and blood withdrawal for full haemogram (Month 12 only).

-PrEP trials of Tenofovir’s efficacy have been done in some studies in South Africa and USA and it has been discovered that when adherence is high, so is the efficacy.
+Pre-exposure prophylaxis (PrEP) trials of Tenofovir’s efficacy have been done in some studies in South Africa and USA and it has been discovered that when adherence is high, so is the efficacy.
 PrEP will provide an additional HIV prevention intervention and studies have demonstrated high efficacy for both men and women assuming full adherence to a daily regime.
-Oral PrEP was endorsed by the WHO in 2015 and Kenya as a country has included it in its revised ART guidelines of July 2016.
-Modeling shows potential effectiveness of 99% for MSM and 94% for Women assuming full adherence to a daily treatment regime.
+Oral PrEP was endorsed by the WHO in 2015 and Kenya as a country has included it in its revised Anti-Retroviral Therapy (ART) guidelines of July 2016.
+Modeling shows the potential effectiveness of 99% for Men having Sex with Men (MSM) and 94% for Female Sex Workers (FSWs) assuming full adherence to a daily treatment regime.
 Time is ripe to move PrEP rapidly from research and small-scale demonstration projects to service delivery at scale worldwide.
 However, countries need to be convinced that population-level PrEP interventions are feasible and effective.

 The GBVRC is a public-private partnership between the Ministry of Health and ICRH.
 It was set up in May 2007 to complement and strengthen services available at the CPGH and provide comprehensive, quality care for survivors of rape, sexual violence and sexual exploitation.
 Coast Province General Hospital (CPGH) is one of the largest public hospitals in Kenya based in Mombasa and serves as a referral and training centre for the Coast region.
 The GBVRC is situated next to the casualty/emergency unit of the hospital to ensure ease of access to services by survivors of Sexual and Gender-Based Violence (SGBV).